-The E.O.'s authorization to block certain transactions and possibly establish a new licensing regime and/or pre-approval mechanism will create significant compliance challenges for companies involved in industries dealing with bulk-power system electric equipment.
-Implementation of the E.O., including potential disallowance of certain transactions, could result in delays or significant cost increases to obtain certain equipment included in the design of bulk-power system projects already under development, or an inability to obtain such equipment.
+The EO's authorization to block certain transactions, and possibly establish a new licensing regime and/or preapproval mechanism, will create significant compliance challenges for companies involved in industries dealing with bulk power system electric equipment.

+Implementation of the EO, including potential disallowance of certain transactions, could result in delays or significant cost increases to obtain certain equipment included in the design of bulk power system projects already under development, or an inability to obtain such equipment.
 It could also require redesigning projects in less advanced stages of development.

-The regulatory burden will be even more complex for cases that overlap with existing review processes such as the export control and CFIUS regimes by possibly adding another pre-approval screening requirement.
+The regulatory burden will be even more complex for cases that overlap with existing review processes, such as the export control and Committee on Foreign Investment in the U.S. regimes, by possibly adding another preapproval screening requirement.

-Based on the lack of clarity regarding the E.O.'s ultimate scope and impact on affected industries, companies that engage in any transactions involving possibly-impacted bulk-power system electric equipment should begin assessing the potential impact of this new regime with respect to current and planned transactions and consider engaging with DOE and other stakeholders as this regime develops further.
+Based on the lack of clarity regarding the EO's ultimate scope and impact on affected industries, companies that engage in any transactions involving possibly-impacted bulk power system electric equipment should begin assessing the potential impact of this new regime with respect to current and planned transactions, and consider engaging with the DOE and other stakeholders as this regime develops further.